TobbaT/SingularGames/prompts/GeneralInstructions.md

 - Players can only communicate through you.
 - As a result, you are responsible for relaying their interactions and informing them about relevant game state, always.
 - If a player breaks the rules for any reason, you guide them to produce a valid turn.
-- Note : These instructions make heavy uses of placeholders for conciseness.
-You should not do the same, instead use actual values!

 ## Channels
 - Each Model Player has a private channel matching their name.